 Yes – as long as you have your own toilet facilities as there are none on the site.

 What places are there to visit nearby?

 The campsite is located in an SSSI, and there are plenty of local outdoor areas to explore including; Lambert’s and Coney’s castle, Pilsdon Pen, Lewesdon Hill.
-Burton Bradstock is also nearby which offer a spectacular coastline and family beach.
+Burton Bradstock is also nearby which offers a spectacular coastline and family beach.

 Are you open all year round?

 We usually open in May and close in September, although if the weather is good we sometimes open for longer.
 If the weather is bad we may have to close the site for safety.

 BBQs and campfires are only allowed if they are raised off the ground.

 Bookings may only be taken from people aged 18 or over.
 Anyone staying on the site under the age of 18 must be accompanied by a responsible adult.

 The campsite is 4 miles west of Bridport (A35) between Chideock and Morecombelake.
 From Chideock take the first left on the brow of the hill just before Morecombelake (if you pass Felicity's Farm Shop you've gone too far).
 Follow down the narrow, unmarked minor road* for almost a mile, taking third left at Pick Axe Cross.
 Follow the track and through the gate into the field on the left as signed.
 Coming from Charmouth direction, drive through Morecombelake and turn right after leaving the village, just past Felicity's Farm Shop.
 Follow the minor road as instructed above.
 For Sat Navs use post code DT6 6EP and follow the instructions above.